Skip to content

 Completion and drawdown

-Funds are released, the property transfers, and the mortgage officially begins with the first payment typically due the following month.
+The funds are released, the property changes hands, and the mortgage begins.
+Your first payment is usually due the month after.

 How long does commercial mortgage approval take?

-Most commercial mortgage applications complete within 6–12 weeks from first enquiry to drawdown, though complex cases can run longer.
-The timeline below is typical for a straightforward application with a responsive borrower.
+Most commercial applications complete within 6–12 weeks from first enquiry to drawdown, though a complicated case can run longer.
+The timeline below is typical for a straightforward application where the borrower replies quickly.

-Decision in principle: 1–2 weeks while the lender reviews your initial figures.
-Valuation: 1–2 weeks to instruct a surveyor, carry out the inspection, and receive the report.
-Underwriting: 2–4 weeks for full credit review, additional questions, and sign-off.
-Formal offer and legals: 2–4 weeks for the offer to be issued, searches to complete, and funds to be drawn down.
+Decision in principle takes 1–2 weeks while the lender looks over your opening figures.
+The valuation takes another 1–2 weeks to instruct a surveyor, inspect the property, and get the report back.
+Underwriting runs 2–4 weeks for the full credit review, any follow-up questions, and sign-off.
+The formal offer and legal work take a further 2–4 weeks for the offer to land, the searches to finish, and the funds to be drawn down.

-Having your documentation pack ready before you apply is the single biggest thing you can do to compress the timeline.
-Cases where accounts, bank statements, and property details are provided promptly often complete several weeks faster than those where information trickles through.
+Having your document pack ready before you apply is the one thing that shortens the timeline most.
+When accounts, bank statements, and property details come through promptly, a case can complete several weeks sooner than one where information arrives in dribs and drabs.

 Documentation you will typically need